 Single-family lenders: Single-family lender origination reviews continue to be a priority for FY 2015 due to the abuses being experienced in single-family programs.
-A specialized audit program has been developed for the purpose of targeting lenders, considering a number of highrisk indicators.
+A specialized audit program has been developed for the purpose of targeting lenders, considering a number of high-risk indicators.
 In addition to its being a goal in HUD OIG's strategic plan, there continues to be congressional interest in OIG's audits of single-family programs.
 In addition, OIG plans to perform audits of mortgage companies' underwriting procedures and servicers performing loss mitigation actions.

 Community planning and development: In an effort to continue its emphasis on improving efficiency and effectiveness, OIG is continuing to emphasize this program area.
 Congress has taken an interest in improving the efficiency of the HOME program.
-HUD OIG has long-standing concerns regarding the financial management controls over community planning and development formula grant programs and will continue to focus on audits of HOME grantees and HUD's monitoring of the grantees.
+HUD OIG has longstanding concerns regarding the financial management controls over community planning and development formula grant programs and will continue to focus on audits of HOME grantees and HUD's monitoring of the grantees as well as oversight of CDBG Disaster Recovery funds.

-OIG's external audit work of grantees commonly finds a lack of adequate controls, including issues with subgrantee activities, resale and recapture provisions to enforce HUD's affordability requirements, incorrectly reporting program accomplishments, and incurring ineligible expenses.
+OIG's external audit work of grantees commonly finds a lack of adequate controls, including issues with subgrantee activities, resale and recapture provisions to enforce HUD's affordability requirements, incorrect reporting of program accomplishments, and ineligible expenses.
 There is also a repetitive thread of not always meeting the objectives of the program to provide affordable housing or not always meeting local building code requirements.
-Our audits have found that, in some instances, little or no monitoring occurred, particularly at the subgrantee level.
+Our audits have found that in some instances, little or no monitoring occurred, particularly at the subgrantee level.
 HUD focuses its monitoring activities at the grantee level through its field offices.
 Grantees, in turn, are responsible for monitoring their subgrantees.
-OIG has concerns regarding the capacity of subgrantees receiving funding from HUD programs; therefore, audits of grantees and their subgrantee activities will continue to be given emphasis this fiscal year.
+OIG has concerns regarding the capacity of subgrantees receiving funding from HUD programs, including grantees receiving CDBG Disaster Recovery funds; therefore, audits of grantees and their subgrantee activities will continue to be given emphasis this fiscal year.